ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Registry:

-: the verifiable append-only data structure that stores Claims in a transparency service.
-SCITT supports multiple Registry and Receipt formats to accommodate different transparency service implementations, such as historical Merkle Trees and sparse Merkle Trees.
+: a verifiable append-only data structure that stores Claims in a Transparency Service.
+SCITT supports multiple Registry and Receipt formats to accommodate different Transparency Service implementations, such as historical Merkle Trees and sparse Merkle Trees.
+Registry is a synonym to append-only log or ledger.

-Transparency Service (or Notary):
+Transparency Service:

-: the entity that maintains and extends the Registry, and endorses its state.
+: an entity that maintains and extends the Registry, and endorses its state.
+A Transparency Service is often referred to by its synonym Notary.
 A Transparency Service can be a complex distributed system, and SCITT requires the TS to provide many security guarantees about its Registry .
 The identity of a TS is captured by a public key that must be known by Verifiers in order to validate Receipts.

 Receipt: